Enterprise-CMCS/macpro-base-template/docs/docs/bootstrap-project.md

 - Should GitHub Actions be enabled?
 The answer is almost certainly yes.
 New MACPRO projects use GitHub Actions as it’s CI/CD appliance.
 In the future, Actions may be substituted for a different tool, but for now Actions is required.
 This question is mainly being listed since the request for Actions to be enabled on the repo is done as a distinct task.
 - Who should be the initial repository admin?
 The repo creation process requires adding at least one MACPRO user as a repository administrator.
 This administrator can then add the appropriate team members to the repo.
 - What should the project be called?
 This may already have an answer, one that you decided before referencing this document.
 But consider the repo name anyways.
 Keep in mind:
-- Newly created projects will be created within the CMSGov GitHub organization, so it usually doesn’t make sense to include ‘cms’ in the repository name.
+- Newly created projects will be created within the Enterprise-CMCS GitHub organization, so it usually doesn’t make sense to include ‘cms’ in the repository name.
 - All lowercase letters is a standard
 - The name of the project/repo will be used a lot.
 It should be accurate, but sometimes less is more.